openbmc/docs/object-mapper.md

 Associations are special D-Bus objects created by the mapper to associate two objects with each other.
-For this to occur, some application must implement the `org.openbmc.Associations` interface, and then when an association is desired, the `associations` property on that interface needs to be written.
+For this to occur, some application must implement the `xyz.openbmc_project.Association.Definitions` interface, and then when an association is desired, the `Associations` property on that interface needs to be written.

-This `associations` property is an array of tuples of the form:
+This `Associations` property is an array of tuples of the form:
 ```
 [forward, reverse, object path]
 ```